ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 ## Open Issues

 When single expand mode is enabled, the first accordion item is initially open, and can't be closed by clicking on it- it is only closed by clicking a different accordion item.
 At least one accordion has to be open at all times, which could be confusing to users as the expected functionality would be that all accordion items are initially closed until you open them and can be closed by clicking on that specific accordion item.
 When using nested accordions with the single expand mode, once you open a child accordion, the parent accordion closes- when you open the parent accordion again, the previously selected child accordion is open, but when clicking on it, it doesn't close.
 Also, when opening the second child accordion, the first child accordion stays open, which goes against the functionality of single expand mode.
 Regardless of the issues with the nested accordion, it should be discussed if single expand mode is helpful for users- having one accordion item open before users click on it, and not allowing them to close it unless they click on a different accordion item isn't what most users would expect from the functionality of an accordion.

+Possible combinations of solutions to this issue:

+-   File issues to FAST to track them as bugs
+-   Fix the issues in FAST or find workarounds
+-   Disable (or just don't document) features like single expand mode or nesting in our first implementation until these behaviors are fixed
+-   Decide we like some of these behaviors